DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/15 Customize Column Headers.md

 ---

 If you need a more specific customization, define a custom template in the **columns**.[headerCellTemplate](/api-reference/_hidden/dxTreeListColumn/headerCellTemplate.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#headerCellTemplate') option.
-This option accepts a function or template container.
+This property accepts a function or template container.

 ---
 ##### jQuery